It's a global scavenger hunt! Get outside. Help wooden tags of marine species find their way home to the West Coast and track their journey.

 Sign up for our newsletter

-Geocaching is a global outdoor scavenger hunt played by millions of people around the world.
-Participants use a GPS (global positioning system) to find and record a cache linked to an online database.
-People of all ages can get in on the fun and — with GPS-enabled smart phones — almost anyone can play.
+Geocaching is a global outdoor scavenger hunt played by millions of people of all ages around the world.
+Participants use the GPS (global positioning system) in their phone to help find and record a "cache" or hidden object.
+Each cache is tracked on an online database.

 Geocaching builds orienteering, navigation and observation skills.
-It's also a great way to explore nature, discover new places and connect to others online.
-Ask around — you probably already know some geocachers!
-It's a great activity to do with family and friends.
-Watch this video to see how it's done:
+It's a great way to explore nature, discover new places and connect to others online.
+You can geocache on your own or with family and friends.
+This video explains how it's done:

-- Vincent the blue whale is destined for Haida Gwaii
+- Bella the blue whale is destined for Haida Gwaii

-- Sylvester the sockeye salmon is making his way from Vancouver to a cache near the Adams River
+- Harry the herring is making his way to a cache in Parksville, B.C.

-As the tags travel to their destinations, geocachers will learn about B.C.'s marine life and have the opportunity to join Ocean Keepers and help protect the coast.
+As tags travel to their destinations, geocachers learn about B.C. marine life.
+They can also join Ocean Keepers and help protect the coast.

 How do I get started?

-Ocean Keeper volunteer Mairi Lester was inspired to start this project after picking up a trackable tag of an endangered Saimaa ringed seal from Finland while geocaching with a friend.
-She went to the geocaching website, read about the plight of these freshwater seals and decided "...to bring this unique way of drawing attention to endangered species to help west coast wildlife".
+While geocaching with a friend in Finland, Ocean Keeper volunteer Mairi Lester found a geotag of an endangered Saimaa ringed seal.
+She read about the plight of these freshwater seals on the geocaching website and decided "...to bring this unique way of drawing attention to endangered species to help West Coast wildlife."

-While geocaching is about having fun, learning and adventuring, don't forget to leave the environment around the cache better than you found it.
-Use all necessary safety precautions — it's more important to come home safely than to find the cache.
+Geocaching is about having fun, learning and adventuring.
+But don't forget to leave the environment around the cache better than you found it.
+And be safe.
 Check the weather, dress accordingly and be prepared.

-If you're interested in learning more about geocaching and how to get involved, email email@example.com.
-We'd love to help you get started.
+Interested in learning more about geocaching and how to get involved?
+Email email@example.com.
+We'd love to help you get started